YairMZ/LDPC/docs/ldpc_overview/belief_propagation.md

 This page describes the concept of belief propagation and message passing {: .fs-6 .fw-300 }

-Decoding algorithms for LDPC codes generally derive from the belief propagation (BP) algorithm which is also termed the sum-product (SP) or message passing (MP) algorithm.
-The algorithm is a probabilistic algorithm which considers the posterior probabilities of bits ($c_i$) given channel observations $\mathbf{y}$.
+Decoding algorithms for LDPC codes generally derive from the belief propagation (BP) algorithm, which is also termed the sum-product (SP) or message passing (MP) algorithm.
+The algorithm is a probabilistic algorithm that considers the posterior probabilities of bits ($c_i$) given channel observations $\mathbf{y}$.
 The algorithm may be phrased in terms of probability: